redox-os/redox/CONTRIBUTING.md

   Even though Rust is a safety-oriented language, something as unstable and low-level as an in-dev operating system will almost certainly have problems in many cases and may completely break on even the slightest critical change.
   Also, make sure you check how the unmodified version runs on your machine before making any changes.
 Else, you won't have anything to compare to, and it will generally just lead to confusion.
 TLDR: Rebuild and test boot often.

-* To run the **ZFS** tests:
- * Create the zfs.img only once.
-If one has not been created, run `make filesystem/apps/zfs/zfs.img` before booting into Redox.
- * Run `open zfs.img` to open the created ZFS image.
- * Run `file /home/LICENSE.md` twice to ensure ARC isn't broken.

 ## <a name="style-guidelines"> Style Guidelines </a>

 ### <a name="rust-style-guidelines"> Rust </a>